laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 After cleaning up the statistics and appropriately binning the observations, our **Data View** should look like this:

 ![](./img_28.png)

- What stands out (to me at least) is that the increases in mortality are seen at both beaches in 2009 and again in 2015.

-THIS DOESNT MAKE SENSE - WHAT CAN WE SAY ABOUT WHAT WE'RE SHOWING IN THE FIGURE ABOVE

 **Now let’s look at the SST data**